DeSantis Crony Shows His Hypocrisy After Protégé’s Coke Bust

 Fine has said exactly nothing about his protégé’s drug bust.

-Fine—who has served Gov. Ron DeSantis’’ attack dog with the “Don’t Say Gay” bill and the accompanying fight with Disney— did not respond to a request for comment from The Daily Beast.
+Fine—who has served as Gov. Ron DeSantis’ attack dog with the “Don’t Say Gay” bill and the accompanying fight with Disney—did not respond to a request for comment from The Daily Beast.
 He was also mute with the local Space Coast Rocket, which has noted his repeated smearing of political opponents.

 Moore twice sought to unseat Fine from the state Senate before challenging Filiberto for a City Council seat.
 Fine had sought in his own contests to depict Moore’s spotty driving record as a life of crime and he extended that falsehood when Moore moved on to challenge Filiberto.